graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 **Formal Specification**

-- Let {inputs} be the set of all input object in the merged schema
+- Let {inputs} be the set of all input objects in the merged schema
 - For each {input} in {inputs}:
   - {IsInputObjectTypeEmpty(input)} must be false